Broader gender focus needed for COVID-19 response, advocates say - Sylvan Lake News

 “This hit home for us when the PM had to self-isolate,” she said in a recent interview.

 “My team and I got on the phone in that first 48 hours with stakeholders and said, ‘What do we do?
 What’s our first step?’
-And they all said the same thing … ‘Race and gender-based violence is going to increase, so you’d better start ensuring that shelters have capacity, sexual-assault centres have capacity and that different women’s organizations have capacity,’ ” Monsef said.
+And they all said the same thing … ‘Rates of gender-based violence is going to increase, so you’d better start ensuring that shelters have capacity, sexual-assault centres have capacity and that different women’s organizations have capacity,” ” Monsef said.

 Monsef said her GBA+ unit, which has been mandated since 2016 to examine all memos to cabinet and Treasury Board submissions, has had its phones ringing off the hook since the federal government began rolling out the biggest emergency aid package in Canada’s history.

-Note: Note to readers: This is a corrected story.
-A previous version quoted Maryam Monsef as saying that “race and gender-based violence” could be expected to increase in the pandemic.